pyg-team/pytorch_geometric/examples/graphlearn_for_pytorch/distributed/README.md

   - /path/to/python
   - /path/to/python

-# dataset name, e.g. ogbn-products.
+# dataset name, e.g. ogbn-products, ogbn-papers100M.
 # Note: make sure the name of dataset_root_dir the same as the dataset name.
 dataset: ogbn-products